ADA Classes - November 20

 The route, where every competition will be held must be circular (i.e. should start and finish at the same intersection), while in the process of movement along it the crossing should occur no more than once.

-At the preliminary stage of preparation of the organizing committee was set up a list of all city roads.
+At the preliminary stage of preparation of the organising committee was set up a list of all city roads.
 Now it's time to use it.
-The first question that must be addressed - is the question of existence in the desired circular route (of course, if the answer is negative, the organizers will have to urgently build some more roads).
-The only problem is that the organizers have a suspicion that, since the list was compiled not too closely, it has some of the roads listed more than once.
+The first question that must be addressed - is the question of existence in the desired circular route (of course, if the answer is negative, the organisers will have to urgently build some more roads).
+The only problem is that the organisers have a suspicion that, since the list was compiled not too closely, it has some of the roads listed more than once.

 Write a program that, given the list of roads in the city, determine is it possible to organize the desired circular track.